60006381/computer-c--final/README.md

 the motivation behind Code Calendar was that I always had problems with remembering inportant events that needed to be done.
 Whenever there was a vacation or relatives visiting, I managed to forget up until the day before the vacation.
 With Code Calendar, This fulfills both purposes by allowing to see what is happening and then entering any other event happening on that day.

-# Installation
+# Installation/Tests
-The files that need to be downloaded can be found in the repositorie
+The files that need to be downloaded can be found in the repositorie computer-c-final, Here is the link to the so that you can access the repositorie "https://github.com/60006381/computer-c-final/edit/master/README.md" and here are the files that need to be downloaded

+DATES.txt

+calendar.cpp

 Once the correct files are downloaded, The files then have to be saved into the same storage as it will allow the files to interact with each other, I recommend the desktop of the computer.
 Once you are done with that, use a C++ program to run the  Run the program. when it compiles it will show the following statement.